uscensusbureau/coil-site/README.md

 <br/>

-## Building with Federalist
+## Building with Pages

-This repository is hooked up to [Federalist](https://federalist.18f.gov/documentation/), an automatic build process used by many government websites.
+This repository is hooked up to [Pages](https://cloud.gov/pages/documentation/), an automatic build process used by many government websites.
-Whenever you push changes to Github, Federalist will make a new build (using the `federalist` command in `package.json`).
+Whenever you push changes to Github, Pages will make a new build (using the `federalist` command in `package.json`).

-Federalist will then provide a URL for this build which you can use for user testing.
+Pages will then provide a URL for this build which you can use for user testing.
 To get the URL for the build, click on the green check-mark next to the build status for whatever branch you just pushed to, and then click the "Details" link.

-When you merge a branch into `main`, Federalist will then make a new build with the same process and deploy it to opportunity.census.gov
+When you merge a branch into `main`, Pages will then make a new build with the same process and deploy it to opportunity.census.gov

 ### When a build fails

-If Federalist fails to build, the status dot on the branch in Github will change from yellow (in progress) to red (failed).
-If this happens, contact Logan Powell via Slack in the Census Bureau workspace to see the logs from the failed build.
-He has access to Federalist itself.
+If Pages fails to build, the status dot on the branch in Github will change from yellow (in progress) to red (failed).
+If this happens, contact Luke Keller via Slack in the Census Bureau workspace to see the logs from the failed build.
+He has access to Pages itself.
 We do not.